motekulo/phonestrument/devnotes.md

 Modularize chord progression creation and randomize that too (bass will need to be linked)

 Try changing filter based on velocity
 Add some random humanization and probability parameters Some of this could be added with nexusUI widgets - adjust then code and remove widgets

+How about nexusUI widgets to change parameters, rather than full reset?
+So change length of bubble patterns, tempo, synth even?

 Haven't really thought about changing to a sample based instrument or percussion yet, so that might be worth looking at as a separate experiment completely?
 Pretty easy to implement if we have the patternPlayer approach - just change the instrument type.